jgilhutton/PyxieWPS/README.md

 # pyxiewps overview

-Pyxiewps is a wireless attack tool written in python that uses reaver, pixiewps, macchanger and aircrack to retrieve the WPS pin of any vulnerable AP in seconds.
+Pyxiewps is a wireless attack tool written in python that uses reaver, pixiewps and aircrack to retrieve the WPS pin of any vulnerable AP in seconds.
 It's a wrapper.
 It is meant for educational purposes only.
 All credits for the research go to Dominique Bongard.